Nawod/Nawod/README.md

 <h3> Here's some fun facts about me: </h3>

-- 🎓 I'm currently following Cyber Security specilaization at SLIIT
+- 🎓 I'm a BSc(Hons) Information Technology specilaized in Cyber Security degree holder
-- 🌱 I've 6+ months of professional experience worked at DeltaSpike(Pvt) Ltd as a trainee cyber security engineer
-- 📚 I’m doing a research to detect network anomalies using NLP techniques
+- 📚 And I’m currently working as a Software Engineer at Zoomi SoftLab Pvt Ltd
+- 🧑‍💻 I’m also worked as a Freelancer at Fiverr as a UX/UI designer and a developer
 - 🖋️ I have done self projects on web/mobile/desktop application development, AI technologies for my self interest
-- 🧑‍💻 I’m also working as a Freelancer at Fiverr as a UX/UI designer and a developer
 - 📫 I am also a technical writer at Medium
 -  📰 Articles:
 	-	[My Medium Profile](https://medium.com/@madhuvantha)